Johongirr/600-days-of-code/log1.md

             - Vector file types

                 SVG, PDF, AI, CDR, EPS - Vector images  can be created using programmes such as Adobe Illustrator, Coreldraw, Inkspace

+### Day 16, Dec 20, 2020

+### Things I've learned
+ * Flexbox

+##### What is flexbox
+Flexbox is mode of building flexible websites

+##### What can we do with flexbox
+1. Create small scale layouts
+2. Create components of websites/apps like navbars
+3. Equal height columns

+##### Flexbox container and items
+Flexbox container is HTML element whose display property is set to flex and its direct child elements will be flex items.
+Flex items can also be flex containers

+##### Main and cross axis
+Flex container consists of axises of main and cross. by default flex items are stacked left to right in horizontal line where main-axis arrow points to right.
+And in cross axis flex items moved to top or bottom or center or stretch.